alphagov/smart-answers/doc/developing-using-docker-container.md

-# Developing using a docker container
+# Developing with a docker container

 To run a docker container within MacOSx here are options to mention a few:
   * [Boot2Docker](http://boot2docker.io/)